Water Overview

 Maugean Skate Recovery – Healthy Harbour Project

-This project will deliver urgent recovery actions required to reduce the Maugean Skate (Zearaja maugeana) extinction risk.
-The Healthy Harbour project team will continue to collaborate with the Strahan and West Coast communities to improve public understanding and...
+About the project This project delivers urgent recovery actions required to reduce the Maugean Skate’s (Zearaja maugeana) extinction risk.
+CCA’s Healthy Harbour project team collaborates with the Strahan and West Coast community to improve public understanding and...

 read more